shipyard-run/shipyard-website/docs/install.md

 ## Github Releases

 In addition to the above methods, we maintain Debian, RPM, and other packages in our GitHub releases.
-You can download the latest packages from the folowing location.
+You can download the latest packages from the following location.

 [https://github.com/shipyard-run/shipyard/releases](https://github.com/shipyard-run/shipyard/releases)